The Butterworks Sustainability

 - One of our top priorities is reforming our current packaging.
 Although all of our cardboard outer boxes and our spreadable butter tubs are fully recyclable, we appreciate that our foil packaging is not recyclable.
 Our cardboard outer boxes are FSC Certified, sustainably sourced, 100% biodegradable and are made from recycled materials.

-- We are committed to ensuring that all of our packaging is recyclable, compostable and we are also targeting by 2022 that we have a minimum of 50% recycled raw material.
+- We are committed to ensuring that all of our packaging is recyclable, compostable and we are also targeting that we have a minimum of 50% recycled raw material.

 - We also recycle cardboard packaging across our all of our operations.